Yohanan b. Zakkai is almost certainly the law enforcement officer involved in the Galilee Episode.

 The title of the 2014 post, “A famous rabbi destroys the lesbian and gay Q community”, is only completely inaccurate on one point.

 The gays and lesbians among Jesus’ fans were not completely destroyed.
 The sexually nonconforming gentiles were not seized and executed.
-Only the Jewish transgressors were subject to Torah, and Philip the Tetrarch recognized the authority of Ribaz to deal with them according to local law.
+Only the Jewish transgressors were subject to Torah, and Philip the Tetrarch recognized the authority of YbZ to deal with them according to local law.

 Fundamentalist Christians sometimes feel proprietary about the Bible.
 Hence the title, Rescuing the Bible from Fundamentalism.
 Perhaps you’ve heard someone say, “You can’t understand this.
 Spiritual truth is spiritually discerned.
 When you’re born again, then you can understand.”

-One more general principle.
+One more general observation.
 The first time we hear an idea that’s new to us, our spontaneous reaction is to say no to it.
 When you are presenting s new concept (or product) to someone, expect the first response to be “no” and don’t be upset.